 Welcome to Bonnie’s Healing through Writing blog site!

-I started this blog to explore healing through writing and hone my writing skills.
-Fictional stories and touches of poetry were pouring forth as I began the creative writing chapter of my life.
+I started this blog to explore healing through writing while honing my writing skills.
+Fictional stories and touches of poetry poured forth as I began the creative writing chapter of my life.

 As of January 2019, I am “re-branding” slightly to help focus attention on my primary project.
 My social work career memoir.

-Flight of a Change Agent (working title) is about my career journey as a social worker interwoven with personal life.
+Flight of a Change Agent (working title) is about my social work career interwoven with personal life.
 It is about how grief and trauma have propelled my life and career decisions.
 What I thought to be setbacks provided opportunities for growth.
 It is about mistakes and success, and ultimately the shattering of self-identity, both personally and professionally, and how putting myself back together has led to better places in life and career.

-I started this blog to support my creative writing adventure, and it is indeed an adventure.
+I started this blog to support my creative writing interest, and it is indeed an adventure.
 As the days roll by, I never know where it’ll take me.
 Here you will find:

 - *Quotes of Wisdom – a Friday at 9am (Pacific Time Zone) series offering Wisdom, Feel Good, Inspirational and Thought-provoking Quotes.
 Sometimes with links and most likely, with too many thoughts of my own included.